 This course continues the study of special topics including corporations, capital gains and losses, estate and gift taxation, tax administration and tax research.
-Students will learn to locate relevant information in regulations, revenue rulings and court cases.
-They will report their findings in the form of written reports and memoranda.
-Prerequisite: ACC 341.
+Students will learn to

 ACC 451.
 ADVANCED FINANCIAL ACCOUNTING

 Continuing the in-depth study of financial accounting that began in Intermediate Accounting I and II, this course includes accounting for business combinations, with special emphasis on preparing consolidated financial statements for parent and subsidiary corporations.
 Accounting for governmental units and other not-for-profit organizations is also introduced.
 Prerequisites: ACC 331 and 332, or ACC 331 and concurrent enrollment in ACC 332.